sn31/mock-mint/README.md

 ### Completed Features

-- Home page
+- The public page is available to everyone.
-- Private Overview Page
+- The private page is only visible to authenticated users only using an authentication guard.
 - User authentication using Firebase Google Auth.
-- Public and Private routes are protected with Redirect.
+- Transactional data is pulled from Firebase and can be sorted using various pipes.
+- The website is deloyed to Firebase at http://mock-mint.firebaseapp.com.

 ## Setup/Installation Requirements